vincenzodnp/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### Ingress annotations

 !!!
 Warning
     Route/Ingress annotations are only supported by projects that deploy into clusters that run nginx-ingress controllers!
-Check with your Lagoon administrator if this is supported.
+Check with {{ defaults.helpstring }} if this is supported.

 * `annotations` can be a YAML map of [annotations supported by the nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).
 This is specifically useful for easy redirects and other configurations.